 Each dog reacts distinctively to vacuuming.
 If your dog remains calm while you clean your home, it’s time to consider whether you can vacuum your dog.

 Dog vacuuming tips

 Never vacuum your pet hair with the ordinary attachment on your vacuum.
 It will unnerve the dog, but at the same time, it’s possibly hurtful and doesn’t work particularly well.

 Move slowly by drawing the vacuum nearer and closer.
 Start by just cleaning your dog for a couple of seconds.
 Praise and reward your dog for his good behavior.

 Different methods for grooming your dog

 The quieter vacuums are a welcome addition.
-You also have a ton of different alternatives.
+You also have a ton of alternatives.
 A well-known option is to prep your dog consistently with a brush to loosen their hair.

 Vacuum your dog: The current trend

-Vacuuming your dog is totally safe if you use the correct gear and understand the strategy.
+Vacuuming your dog is safe if you use the correct gear and understand the strategy.
 Removing pet hair at the source will save you time and effort rather than vacuuming the entire house where your dog has shed.

 Introduce your vacuum

 Leave it in spots where your dog is often present, for instance, the living room, bedroom, or kitchen.
 Let your pet explore the machine.
-Sniffing is a gigantic pressure reliever for dogs.

-Search for a calm environment
+Search for a calm spot

-Never begin vacuuming amidst a crying infant, a running food processor, or a whistling pressure cooker.
+Never begin vacuuming with other stressful sounds present, like a crying infant, a running food processor, or a whistling pressure cooker.

 Use positive reinforcement and rewards